Can “Compassionate Love” Become an Organization’s Operating System?

 Sigel G. Barsade at the Wharton School of Business and Olivia A. O’Neill at the University of Pennsylvania published an article in Administration Quarterly in which they describe their longitudinal study of the culture of compassionate love in organizations.
 They found compassionate love positively relates to employee satisfaction and teamwork to employee absenteeism and emotional exhaustion.
 Barsade and O’Neill speculate that in Western culture, there is an assumption that love “stops at the office door, and that work relationships are not deep enough to be called love.”
 The authors contend most leadership and organizational culture literature has largely neglected emotions.
 They also argue “there is no organizational theory that incorporates behavioral norms, values and deep underlying assumptions about the content of emotions themselves and their impact on employees.”

-· Love is not rainbows and butterflies.
-The expression of love at work can often be tough and challenging.
-Love is about being comfortable with conflict and difficult conversations.
+- Love is not all about rainbows and butterflies.
+Implanting behaviors that demonstrate and value love can be difficult, but it also means being comfortable with conflict and difficult conversations .

 The work world is changing, particularly for young people.
 People are now seeking out more meaning in their work and in their lives.
 Thanks to social media platforms, people have both a voice and a stage to promote that voice.
 Business is changing from the mere producers of products and services to servants of their customers.
 People are getting sick and tired of the greed, selfishness and lack of integrity of organizations and their leaders.
 People are expecting a change.
 A focus on compassionate love in the workplace could be a catalyst for that change.